Two people are working in a field, with plants and buildings in the background.

 Approach

-The project connects Senegalese and European partners to help young people secure employment, particularly in the context of the Dakar 2026 Youth Olympic Games and its legacy.
+The project connects Senegalese and European private sector partners to help young people secure employment, particularly in the context of the Dakar 2026 Youth Olympic Games and its legacy.
 Within this framework, the project, co-financed by the German Cooperation and the European Union, focuses on:

 • Ensuring equitable access to vocational training that aligns with labour market demands